moment/luxon/docs/math.md

 ## Math with multiple units

-Of course, maybe you want to do math with multiple units:
+It's possible to do math with multiple units:

 ```js
 DateTime.fromISO('2017-05-15').plus({months: 2, days: 6}).toISODate(); //=> '2017-07-21'